CalebMueller-UH/CalebMueller-UH.github.io/essays/lifes_passion.md

 Overall, my passion for creating and building things, combined with that first, and several more experiences since, have led me to pursue a career in computer and software engineering.
 I look forward to continuing to develop my skills and knowledge in the field and hope to positively impact the world through what I create.

-###### Here's a bonus:
+#### Bonus:
 If you made it this far, you might be interested in this desmos graph I created around the same time the events discussed in this essay took place.
-So have fun, and enjoy!

 [Desmos 4-term Spirograph](https://www.desmos.com/calculator/gncahk4kea)

+#### Another Bonus:
+Here's a simplified applet version of the desmos graph above:
+{% include parametricGraph.html %}